 What event led to the stent in the first place?

 Insurance companies will look at the event that led to your angioplasty.
 Was it a preemptive measure-as was the case for President Bush-or was it a heart attack?
 If it was performed as a preventative measure, you could still qualify for standard premiums and classification.

-However, if a heart attack or stroke led to the stent, it will make a life insurance approval more difficult.
+However, if a heart attack or some sort of chest pain led to the stent, it will make a life insurance approval more difficult.
 Your case will be rated and priced based on the more serious event.

 What changes have you made after your angioplasty?